Quick Facts About Duke

-The 900-seat Baldwin Auditorium, whose domed roof gives the historic East Campus one of its most unique architectural elements, was built in 1927.
-An $80 million gift from The Duke Endowment in 2011 will pay for major renovations to Baldwin, Page Auditorium and West Union.
-More information: http://architect.duke.edu/architecture/buildings%201930-1961/Baldwin%20Auditorium.html.
+Baldwin Auditorium, whose domed roof gives the historic East Campus one of its most unique architectural elements, was built in 1927.
+An $80 million gift from The Duke Endowment in 2011 paid for major renovations to Baldwin, which reopened with 685 seats in 2013, and to Page Auditorium and West Union.
+More information: http://arts.duke.edu/artsjournal/grand-re-opening-grand-old-hall

 Bryan Center is the hub of student activity.
 It serves as an expanded student union and is home to student organizations and the University Union, which oversees student-run cultural and social activities.
 The center contains theaters, restaurants, a coffeehouse, book and merchandise stores, an information desk, post office, ATM machines and more.
 More information: http://maps.oit.duke.edu/building/44.

 Duke Chapel, an iconic symbol of the university, is at the center of the Gothic West Campus.
 Built in 1932, the chapel is dominated by a 210-foot tower housing a 50-bell carillon.
 Washington Duke and his sons Benjamin and James are entombed in the Memorial Chapel.
 More information: http://www.chapel.duke.edu/.